-U.S. Will Seek To Extradite Huawei CFO Meng, Canadian Diplomat Says
+U.S. Will Seek To Extradite Huawei CFO Meng Wanzhou, Canadian Diplomat Says

 "We don't like that it is our citizens who are being punished," the newspaper quoted MacNaughton saying. "[The Americans] are the ones seeking to have the full force of American law brought against [Meng] and yet we are the ones who are paying the price.
 Our citizens are."

+Days after Meng's arrest, China detained three Canadian citizens Michael Kovrig and Michael Spavor as well as Sarah McIver.
+And just last week, a Canadian man named Robert Lloyd Schellenberg who had appealed a 15-year prison sentence in China for drug smuggling was instead received a death sentence.

+"Canadian diplomatic experts believe those detentions are related to Meng's.
+And on Monday, Canadian Prime Minister Justin Trudeau denounced the sentence handed down in Schellenberg's case," as NPR has reported.

-The dispute is playing out against a backdrop of large-scale business decisions — including whether Canada will opt to block Huawei's technology in building out a new 5G communications network.
+The dispute is also playing out against a backdrop of large-scale business decisions — including whether Canada will opt to block Huawei's technology in building out a new 5G communications network.
 U.S. officials have repeatedly warned other countries that they should not include Huawei in their 5G networks, citing the company's possible ties to Chinese intelligence.

-Chinese ambassador to Canada Lu Shaye recently warned that there would be "repercussions" if Canada excludes Huawei from the 5G work.
+China's ambassador to Canada, Lu Shaye, recently warned that there would be "repercussions" if Canada excludes Huawei from the 5G work.

 Huawei has been under U.S. suspicion since at least 2012.
 The Justice Department says Meng, who was once a frequent visitor to the U.S., stopped traveling to the country in the spring of 2017, after her company became aware of a U.S. criminal investigation into Huawei.